-Gomer Pyle (played by the comedian Jim Nabors) was the bumbling gas station attendant with a few sketches on The Andy Griffith Show
+Gomer Pyle (played by the comedian Jim Nabors) was the bumbling gas-station attendant on The Andy Griffith Show

 .
 However, Gomer became so popular, he was eventually put right in his own spin-off.
 The series ran on CBS

 Here, Pyle enlists in the U.S. Marine Corps

 .
 Every episode has Pyle doing something crazy, mostly enraging his superior, Sergeant Vince Carter (Frank Sutton), who should not be confused with the basketball player of that name

 - Artistic License - Military: This is a sitcom, after all, and follows the Rule of Funny.
 Getting details of military life exactly right are of ... secondary importance.

 - Especially considering this was filmed during the Veitnam conflict.
 Gomer saw about as much front line action as Beetle Bailey did.
 The show's opening credits were filmed with actual Marines, many of whom never made it back home.

 - Breakout Character: Gomer Pyle broke from The Andy Griffith Show.

 - Casanova Wannabe: Both Sgt.
 Carter and Duke Slater.

 - Catch Phrase: Gomer Pyle has a few of them.